keawade/keawade.github.io/content/2019-12-11-Development_Environment_Opinions.md

 title = "Development Environment Opinions" date = 2019-12-11
 slug = "2019-12-11-Development_Environment_Opinions"
-description = "Opinionated list of software I recommend."
+description = "An opinionated list of software I like enough to recommend."
 +++

 This is a collection of software I've used that I have found useful or neat.
 I've included install instructions for macOS but if you're on linux, finding other ways to install this software shouldn't be difficult.